 From an early age, singer, composer, actor Dana Gillespie of London was destined to sing the blues.
 She was also destined to follow in the footsteps of Indian Holy Man, Sri Sathya Sai Baba.
 This internationally acclaimed artist shares her amazing story with Souljourns in two parts.

-In Part I she tells how she got to claim an important singing role in the original London production of, Jesus Christ Superstar.
+Part 1, she tells how she got to claim an important singing role in the original London production of, Jesus Christ Superstar.
 After being initially attracted to India to be with Sai Baba, little did Dana know that it would take 12 years before the famous Holy Man would say one word to her.
-Video for this news interview account of Dana Gillespie comes from Souljourns, Youtube, Radio Sai Global Harmony and the musical, Jesus Christ Superstar, the first musical by Andrew Lloyd Webber and Tim Rice to be produced for the professional stage.
+Video for this news interview account of Dana Gillespie comes from Souljourns, YouTube, Radio Sai Global Harmony and the musical, Jesus Christ Superstar, the first musical by Andrew Lloyd Webber and Tim Rice to be produced for the professional stage.
 Welcome to Souljourns, and to the amazing story of Dana Gillespie.
 This interview was recorded in April, 2016 in London.

 The Yogis of Tibet – a rare documentary film